 Question: At one of our STS chapter retreats we were studying and discussing the exorcism manual written by Pastor Philip Gagnon, Deliver Us from Evil: A Manual for Exorcism.
 An active lay person who is involved in a deliverance ministry asked to attend the retreat.
 In the course of group discussion I commented that I practice yoga and she said that yoga is a work of the devil.
 What do you think about that?

-Frank Answers: Last April when I was speaking at the Canadian Rockies Theological Conference on “Worship Wars, Peace Talks” (see “Frank Answers About Worship Wars, Peace Negotiations”), and the issue of using the body in worship in worship was discussed, I let it be known that I practice yoga and that I think yoga is a great way to get in touch with your body.
+Frank Answers: I had a similar experience.
+Last April when I was speaking at the Canadian Rockies Theological Conference on “Worship Wars, Peace Talks” (see “Frank Answers About Worship Wars, Peace Negotiations”), and the issue of using the body in worship in worship was discussed, I let it be known that I practice yoga and that I think yoga is a great way to get in touch with your body.
 During a break a woman expressed concern that I was practicing yoga and even promoting it.
 She told me she was involved in deliverance ministry.

 This is a slightly different question than the question about whether a Christian can practice yoga that I answered previously on this blog (see “Frank Answers About Christians Practicing Yoga”).
 In that answer the question had to do with whether yoga is rooted in Eastern religions, especially Hinduism, and communicated an alien faith to Christians who practice it.
 This question is whether yoga as a practice is inherently demonic.
 If it is, then the issue is whether anyone should practice it.